kism/flask-boilerplate/README.md

 ## TODO

-- Codecov
 - finish create_new_project
 - do some wild regex in create_new_project
 - new readme's
-- cleanup -> True
+- tests separate out configs